skirkyn/dcw/README.md

 Currently only brute force from alphabet is supported as a supplier.
 But a new one can be added.
 The `TestJob` demonstrates how the components work together.
 There is a `test/lambda_handler.py` that is a target of the TestJob.
 Url is blank intentionally.
 I don't want you guys to torture my lambda function.
 But you can deploy [yours](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) using this code.
-For this particullar http request I have following configuration:
+For this particular http request I have following configuration:

 `{`
  ` "connAttempts": 10,`\